Gentle Wisdom Teeth Removal in Grand Rapids

 • Laughing Gas.
 Laughing gas is an inhaled gas that is often used along with other types of anesthesia to help give the patient a sense of calm about their procedure — it’s called laughing gas because sometimes patients feel giddy.
 Laughing gas has a mild pain-controlling effect but allows the patient to remain conscious.

 • Intravenous (IV) sedation.
 Wisdom teeth extraction is most commonly performed under intravenous (IV) sedation, during which the patient enters a sleep-like state and has no awareness of the procedure taking place.
+For this type of anesthesia, patients must not have anything to eat or drink (excluding prescription medications with a sip of water) for at least 8 hours before receiving IV sedation — and a responsible adult should be present to drive you home and remain with you for 24 hours after surgery.

 Most dental professionals recommend that wisdom teeth be extracted early.
 This is because wisdom teeth, if left untreated, can cause significant and costly oral health problems, such as impaction and dental crowding, that may require orthodontic or surgical treatments to correct.
 This proactive approach to wisdom teeth is cost-effective for several reasons: